 “I know what he meant.”

 Aaron struggled a moment with his thoughts.
 “If either of us is going to make something of themselves, it’ll be—”

 Behind them, the door groaned again.
 The wind, Aaron thought as he went to settle his cheek further towards Shanna.
 But then she spun away from him.

 “Who the hell are you?” she demanded.

-Aaron turned to see a man he didn't recognize standing in the doorway.
+Aaron turned to see a man he didn’t recognize standing in the doorway.
 He was short, with a lean, muscular frame and long blonde hair pulled tight at the nape of his neck.
-He was dressed in simple leather pants, a tight fitting gray shirt, and soft shoes that were whisper quiet as he advanced.
+He wore simple leather pants, a tight-fitting gray shirt, and soft shoes that were whisper-quiet as he advanced.

-Though Shanna asked her question with the same tone she'd so often used with Corrin and his gang, it seemed wholly ineffective now as the man's only response was to reach one hand under a sleeve.
+Though Shanna asked her question with the same tone she’d so often used with Corrin and his gang, it seemed ineffective now as the man reached one hand under a sleeve.
 With a quick pull, he drew a small knife.
-The blade and the manner in which he held it spoke of slit throats and murder.
+The blade and the way he held it spoke of slit throats and murder.